 "For more than 20 years, The Bachelor has brought the world dozens of unforgettable love stories, including at one time, my own," Jesse said in a statement

 "Falling in love is one of life's greatest gifts, and I am humbled by the opportunity to return to the show as host this season to offer the newest Bachelor advice gained from firsthand experience and I am grateful to play a small part in his journey."

-The new season reportedly began filming at the show's traditional California mansion on Tuesday night, hours after Palmer was announced as host.
+The new season reportedly began filming at the show's traditional California mansion on Tuesday night, hours after Jesse was announced as host.

 Although he'll be the new The Bachelor host, Jesse will continue his role as a sports analyst on ESPN -- a position he began in 2007 -- for the 2021-2022 college football season.

 Jesse also previously served as a special contributor for Good Morning America and hosted ABC's summer series The Ultimate Surfer as well as The Proposal, which aired on the network in 2018, along with other ABC projects such as Disney Parks' holiday specials and the NFL draft.

 Jesse joined ABC as a commentator after playing five seasons in the NFL.